mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 We also see that below the line ```Process terminating with default action of signal 11(SIGSEGV)``` we get the message ```Bad permissions for mapped region at address 0x400AC0```.
 The ```Bad permission``` statement also states that we have not allocated the memory that we want to access.

 We can see that Valgrind and Memcheck are trying to help us find our issue by giving us the message ```Use --track-origins=yes to see where uninitialised values come from```.
-So lets give this a try ourselves:
+So let's give this a try ourselves:

 Let's run the command: